 The moment I became an artist was not a single event.
 Having drawn since a child, I have not stopped since, remaining self-taught throughout.
 Art has been a constant in defining what I do.
 Since I was very young, I knew I wanted to be an artist.

 People describe my work with the words peaceful, serene, and beautiful.
-After a lifelong valley of personal struggles, I consider it a wonderful blessing from God these themes show in spite of them.
-Through the ashes of painful experiences with social anxiety, Obsessive Compulsive Disorder, and depression, God brings transforming grace.
+After a lifelong valley of personal struggles I consider it a wonderful blessing from God that these themes show through despite the trials.

 At the start, I was a jack-of-all-trades as far as medium.
 For the past 20 years I have concentrated on colored pencils.
 The direct control of both the medium and the drawing produced is a great appeal.
 I am fascinated a humble pencil can achieve the impact of a painting.
 This surprise brings freshness to traditional fine art.
 In addition to this medium, I am exploring oil painting, a newfound enjoyment.